 1. Reinforcement is not sending reminders!

-Reinforcement is about changing your learners’ behaviors by helping them apply new knowledge and skills learned during training.
+Reinforcement is about changing your learners’ behaviors by helping them apply their new skills.
 Reminders do not add value to your training, reinforcement does.

 2. Reinforcement objectives should build onto your training goals.

-Training reinforcement takes into account your training goals, learning objectives, and your expected behavior outcomes.
-We recommend building onto your training goals to determine measurable reinforcement objectives.
-View our 10-step guide for help with your objectives.
+Training reinforcement takes into account your training goals, learning objectives, and expected behavior outcomes.
+View our 10-step guide for help determining measurable training objectives.

 3. Reinforcement focuses on creating lasting behavior change.

 - Plan around your expected outcomes

 - Check your results